Catholicism and Christianity

 Remember the discussion between Jesus Christ and Nicodemus (see John, Chapter 3) on being born again.
 Further on in that discussion, Jesus said:

-For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
-For God did not send the Son into the world to judge the world, but that the world might be saved through Him.
-He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.
+For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
+He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.

 Many today try to come to, and be accepted by, God on the basis of the good things that they have done.
 However, good works do not earn us salvation.
 Salvation comes another way.
-The Scriptures teach; “ … But the righteous will live by his faith.”
-(Habakkuk 2.4).
+The Scriptures teach; “ … but the just shall live by his faith.”
+(Habakkuk 2.4KJV).

 Biblical faith leads to, and is an expression of, obedience to God.
 Faith is not an involuntary act, on our part, that just simply occurs due to the sovereign actions of God.
 Faith is a response which we must make to God and to His Gospel.
 Faith is not merely affirming a set of doctrines or believing in a creed.
 Faith is an experience where a man or woman expresses trust.
 Wesley described it as “a sure trust and confidence in God, that, through the merits of Christ, his sins are forgiven, and he [is] reconciled to the favor of God.”
 5

 Faith is a response from man to God.
 It is a change from the common course of unbelief that humanity is traveling on.
 Faith is necessary for salvation, for one must believe in Christ to be saved.
 Paul says this about the message of faith which he preached: “But what does it say?
-‘The word is near you, in your mouth and in your heart’—that is, the word of faith which we are preaching, that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; ” (Romans 10.8-9).
+‘The word is near you, in your mouth and in your heart’—that is, the word of faith which we are preaching, [a]that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; ” (Romans 10.8-9 footnote: [a] Romans 10:9 Or because).
 “Confess” is a term for acknowledging, agreeing and affirming.
 A man first believes in his heart that Jesus is Lord, that Jesus died for our sins and that He rose from the dead and, then, because his heart believes, he eagerly confesses this to God and to others.

 Faith is absolutely indispensible.
 We must have faith if we are to please God.
 Scripture teaches; “And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him. ” (Hebrews 11.6).
 In order to come to God, we must believe in Him.
 We must believe that He is a rewarder of those who diligently seek Him.
 That means we must believe that God will hear the cry of, and reward, those who are truly seeking Him.

 Faith is more than a mental act of understanding that something is true.
 Faith is tied to repentance and surrender to God.
 One thief on the cross, beside Jesus, exercised faith.
 The Scriptures tell of how there were two criminals who were crucified along with Jesus.
 As they hung on crosses, one of these criminals blasphemed Jesus.
 The other criminal then rebuked the blasphemer, saying; “ … ‘Do you not even fear God, since you are under the same sentence of condemnation?
 And we indeed are suffering justly, for we are receiving what we deserve for our deeds; but this man has done nothing wrong.’”
-(Luke 23.40-41).
+(Luke 23.40-41 footnote: [a]Luke 23:41 Lit things worthy of what we have done).
 The next verses say; “And he was saying, ‘Jesus, remember me when You come in Your kingdom!’
 And He said to him, ‘Truly I say to you, today you shall be with Me in Paradise. ’” (Luke 23.42-43).

 In this amazing account we see a man putting faith in Jesus and receiving forgiveness, salvation and hope.
 What did he do?
 First, he acknowledged his sin; he said that he was deserving of the penalty he was suffering.
 He acknowledged that his deeds had led him to judgment.
 Next, he acknowledged that Jesus was pure and innocent.
 Then he called out to Jesus, calling Him Lord.
 This thief put faith in Jesus.
 Jesus saved the soul of this thief and blessed him with the promise of being with Jesus in Paradise.